-- A. In consideration for the goods and services specified in this Contract for Year Three from 9/30/17 9/29/18, COLLEGE agrees to pay COUNTY up to \$593,993.00 in accordance with the following budget description. - B. Request for payment for services under this Contract will be submitted monthly no later than 30 days after the month's end to the COLLEGE on invoices signed by an authorized representative of the COUNTY with accompanying line item detail, effort certification reports for all contracted and non-contracted personnel, and participant level data for all support services. - C. HPOG Director will review and approve all invoices and COLLEGE will pay COUNTY within 30 days of receipt of invoice.
+- A. In consideration for the goods and services specified in this Contract for Year 4 from 9/30/18 9/29/19, COLLEGE agrees to pay COUNTY up to \$594,493.00 in accordance with the following budget description. - B. Request for payment for services under this Contract will be submitted monthly in accordance with the dates below to the COLLEGE on invoices signed by an authorized representative of the COUNTY with accompanying line item detail, effort certification reports for all contracted and non-contracted personnel, and participant level data for all support services.